Dental therapist

 A dental therapist is a member of the dental team who provides preventive and restorative dental care for children and adults.
 The precise role varies and is dependent on the therapist's education and the various dental regulations and guidelines of each country.

-A dental therapist is a licensed professional oral health educator; a clinical operator who uses preventive therapeutic care with a group or individual that attends with oral diseases and helps maintain good or better oral health care.
+More than 50 countries allow dental therapists to provide some dental services.
+In the United States, dental therapists are allowed to operate in 13 states.
+The American Dental Association, the largest professional association of dentists in the United States, has lobbied against allowing dental therapists to practice while the Federal Trade Commission has advocated that more dental therapists would enable greater access to oral care and strengthen competition in dental services.
+Research shows that dental therapists provide greater access to dental care without undermining the quality of care or undermining health outcomes.

 History

 In 1913, Dr Norman K. Cox, the President of the New Zealand Dental Association, proposed a system of school clinics operated by the state and staffed by 'oral hygienists' to address the dental needs of children between the ages of 6 and 14 years.
 At the time, the idea was considered to be unorthodox, but in 1920, at a special meeting of the New Zealand Dental Association, 16 members voted for the adoption of school dental nurses with 7 opposed to the proposal.
-Such a drastic change in the voting could be accredited to the refusal of New Zealand troops during the first world war.
+Such a drastic change in the voting could be accredited to the refusal of New Zealand troops during the First World War.
 The recruits were rejected due to rampant and uncontrolled dental diseases.

 School dental nurses were to provide diagnostic and restorative services to children '...in a rigidly structured set of methods and procedures which spare her the anxiety of making choices'.
 In Great Britain, during the first world war, 'dental dressers' were used to carry out examinations and treatment for children in parts of England.
 Their role was eliminated by the Dentist Act of 1921 because of hostility to the role on the part of the dentist profession.
 They were later re-introduced, on the strength of the New Zealand scheme, as dental therapists when the high dental needs of children were 'rediscovered' in the 1960s, carrying out similar services but under the prescription of a dentist who carried out the examination and care plan.

 The success of New Zealand's program was so significant that many countries facing similar needs adopted programs which mirrored the ones initially established in New Zealand.
 School dental services which followed similar training became popular in countries such as Canada, South Africa, the Netherlands (temporarily), Fiji, Hong Kong, Malaysia and the Philippines and in 2000, 28 countries around the world utilised dental therapists.
 In today's modern day practices, in all previously mentioned countries dental therapists are becoming more recognised and employable due to the identifiable need for dental professionals in underserved areas.